 What makes these racist WeChat stickers unique is not that they are ethically questionable.
 Curiously, while invisible to users with US phone numbers, these stickers borrow from US aesthetic traditions, reproduced but also imbued with a life of their own in China.

 At the time of writing, users with Chinese phone numbers who type the word 黑人, “Black person,” into the search bar of the WeChat sticker gallery will get 65 results.
-Roughly a quarter of these results employ elements of blackface, originally a mid-19th century, US theater tradition where White actors put on dark makeup to play Black people in minstrel shows.
-Aside from blackening the face, these “comedic” imitations depended on exaggerating features associated with Black people, such as large lips and eyes, as well as stereotyped Black behaviors: lazy and ignorant, or alternatively, a menace to White people.
+Roughly a quarter of these results employ elements of blackface, originally a mid-19th century, US theater tradition where White actors put on dark makeup to play black people in minstrel shows.
+Aside from blackening the face, these “comedic” imitations depended on exaggerating features associated with black people, such as large lips and eyes, as well as stereotypes like being lazy and ignorant, or alternatively, a menace to white people.

-In the US, these dehumanizing portrayals were replicated in film, advertisement, and cartoons, where they helped desensitized White audiences to the systematic oppression of Black people.
-In China, WeChat stickers that borrow from blackface have achieved a similar end, according to Kaia Niambi Shivers, a New York University professor researching Black representation in media: They “relocate” blackface imagery and “normalize racism.”
+In the US, these dehumanizing portrayals were replicated in film, advertisement, and cartoons, where they helped desensitized white audiences to systematic oppression.
+In China, WeChat stickers that borrow from blackface have achieved a similar end, according to Kaia Niambi Shivers, a New York University professor researching black representation in media: They “relocate” blackface imagery and “normalize racism.”

 Popular 20th century U.S. singer, actor, and comedian Al Jolson in blackface beside an image of a blackfaced rooster from WeChat.
 (Tumblr, WeChat)

 How normalized?
-While researching, I did not come across any Chinese-language source that considers these stickers to be racist towards Black people.
+While researching, I did not come across any Chinese-language source that considers these stickers to be racist.
 Tencent, the makers of WeChat, did not respond to a request for comment, but sticker creators have previously defended their adoption of blackface imagery.
 Artist MisaChan, creator of a 16-sticker set called “Black Person Stickers” (黑人表情), writes in the description “[The character’s] name is 黑子 [the characters for “black” and “child”].
 In Cantonese, 黑子 means bad luck.
-Also, the Black people stickers popular these days are pretty funny, so I drew some; there’s no racial discrimination.”
+Also, the black people stickers popular these days are pretty funny, so I drew some; there’s no racial discrimination.”

 Similar language is used in a WeChat article about Black WeChat stickers called “This Race is Naturally Dramatic.”
-The author BiuBiu在英国, who identifies as an international student in the UK, appends to the end of the story a short P.S. about prejudice: “Note: this isn’t racial discrimination; this is racial worship.”
+The author BiuBiu在英国, who identifies as an international student in the UK, appends a short P.S. about prejudice: “Note: this isn’t racial discrimination; this is racial worship.”

 “Fat, African Slob” (WeChat)

-The closest things to a critical examination of these emojis are a 2016 article in The Beijinger about inappropriate WeChat emojis, and a “comedic” WeChat article written in Chinese called “My White Friend Says: ‘Black People Question Question Question’ Stickers Are Racial Discrimination,” which reinterprets the author’s White friend’s reaction to Black people stickers as outrage that there weren’t enough White people stickers.
+The closest things to a critical examination of these emojis are a 2016 article in the Beijinger about inappropriate WeChat emojis, and a “comedic” WeChat article written in Chinese called “My White Friend Says: ‘Black People Question Question Question’ Stickers Are Racial Discrimination,” which reinterprets the author’s white friend’s reaction to black stickers as outrage that there weren’t enough white people stickers.